mikhael28/tech-touchdown/README.md

 - Convert `env.example` into `.env` and populate environment variables.
 - `npm run build` to build the JavaScript files for execution within the `dist` folder
 - `npm start` runs the built JS files in the `dist` folder.

+`react-native` - React Native boilerplate, using Bun, Expo and TypeScript

+- `bun install` to install
+- `npx expo start` to run the local dev server